Open Source & Attributions

 Umami (Self-Hosted — MIT License)

-Umami is a privacy-focused analytics platform, self-hosted on save.ag’s Fly.io infrastructure.
-It tracks aggregate page visits, event counts (Ask queries submitted, Learn pages viewed, sections expanded, citations clicked), and referrers — without personal identifiers, cookies, or IP address storage.
-Because Umami is self-hosted, no analytics data is sent to third-party servers.
+A privacy-focused analytics platform, self-hosted on save.ag's Fly.io infrastructure.
+Tracks aggregate page visits and event counts without personal identifiers, cookies, or IP address storage.
 DNT (Do Not Track) is respected.
-The software is open-source under the MIT License at github.com/umami-software/umami (opens in new window).

 Gmail SMTP (Google Workspace)

-Gmail SMTP routes inbound contact form messages and source submission forms to the site operator.
-This is not transactional email to users — it is the delivery mechanism for form submissions (name, email address, message text) sent to save.ag’s operator inboxes.
-Contact form data passes through Google’s SMTP infrastructure in transit.
-Google Workspace Terms (opens in new window).
+Routes inbound contact form messages and source submission forms to the site operator.
+Not transactional email to users — delivery mechanism for form submissions to save.ag's operator inboxes.

 Resend

-Resend delivers transactional emails to registered users — account verification emails and password reset links.
-User email addresses and the content of these transactional messages pass through Resend’s infrastructure in transit.
-Resend Privacy Policy (opens in new window).
+Delivers transactional emails to registered users — account verification emails and password reset links.

 Data & Indexing